-Module code Module title Course that owns the module Other course(s)/ programme(s) that use the module M-T/ECM Economics for Managers Management Management; Management and Corporate Sustainability; Management and Leadership; Management; Human Resource Management M-T/MMT Strategic Marketing Management Management; Management and Corporate Sustainability; Management and Entrepreneurship; Management and Leadership; Management and Human Resource Management M-T/LCS Leading Corporate Sustainability Management Management; Management and Corporate Sustainability; Management and Leadership; Business and Strategic Leadership; MSc Global Environmental Change, Food Systems and Management; Environmental Management for Business; Management and Human Resource Management M-T/MAC (called M-T- MACL on MML but same module) Management Consulting Management Management; Management and Leadership; Human Resource Management M-T/SCM Supply Chain Management Management Management and Leadership MXM/P2M Programme and Project Management Executive MBA Executive MBA; Business and Strategic Leadership; Retail and Digital Banking; Management and Leadership M-T/PML People Management and Leadership Management Marketing and Leadership M-T/EBM Evidence-based Management Management Management; Management and Corporate Sustainability; Management and Entrepreneurship; Management and Leadership; Executive Logistics and Supply Chain Management MXM/ACT Accounting Executive MBA Executive MBA; Management and Leadership MML-IND SLA+ MSc Induction SLA+ MML MML, SLA+MKL, MKL, SLA+ELSCM, ELSCM simulation.
+Module code Module title Course that owns the module Other course(s)/ programme(s) that use the module M-T/ECM Economics for Managers Management Management; Management and Corporate Sustainability; Management and HRM; Management and Leadership M-T/MMT Strategic Marketing Management Management; Management and Corporate Sustainability; Management and Entrepreneurship; Management and HRM; Management and Leadership; M-T/LCS Leading Corporate Sustainability Management Management; Management and Corporate Sustainability; Management and HRM; Management and Leadership; Business and Strategic Leadership; Food Systems and Management; Environmental Management for Business; Global Environmental Change M-T/SCM Supply Chain Management Management Management; Management and Leadership MXM/P2M Programme and Project Management Executive MBA Executive MBA; Business and Strategic Leadership; Retail and Digital Banking; Management and Leadership M-T/PML People Management and Leadership Management Management; Management and HRM; Management and Leadership; Marketing and Leadership M-T/EBM Evidence-based Management Management Management; Management and Corporate Sustainability; Management and Entrepreneurship; Management and Leadership; Executive Logistics and Supply Chain Management MXM/ACT Accounting Executive MBA Management and Leadership

+The programme uses a range of assessment types.
+In addition to closed book and open book written examinations, students undertake a wide range of projects.
+A more unusual type of assessment is the simulation.
 Here students - again working in teams - might be required to build a warehouse or an electrical product - within a limited period of time, where information may be given and/or changed at intervals.
 Many projects involve working with a company on a live project.
 Towards the end of the programme there will be the opportunity for some students to work on company based projects or short term internships, assessed through a written report.